OSHC

 About us

-Inclusion – The service environment and program is devoted to equity and celebrates diversity and cultural heritage.
-We work collaboratively to ensure each child succeeds, regardless of diverse circumstances and abilities (including and not restricted to Aboriginal & Torres Strait Islander people, people with a disability and those from a Culturally and/or Linguistic Diverse Background).
+The service has a genuine commitment to equality and equity and we maintain a culturally safe environment where diversity and cultural heritage is celebrated.
+It is our commitment that each child/young person succeeds regardless of diverse circumstances and abilities (including and not restricted to Aboriginal & Torres Strait Islander people, people with a disability and those from a Culturally and/or Linguistic Diverse Background).

-Healthy Eating – Healthy Eating is embedded and promoted throughout the service.
+Healthy Eating is embedded and promoted throughout the service.
 The menu is regularly assessed by the Healthy Eating Advisory Board and the educators are trained to plan and provide healthy menus in an OSHC setting.

-Commitment to Continuous Improvement and Positive Practice – We work collaboratively to ensure best practice and maintain a strong and united team environment.
-Regular Critical Reflection ensures continuous improvement and positive practice.
+We work collaboratively to ensure best practice and maintain a strong and united team environment.
+Ongoing critical reflection and evaluation fosters deep thinking to strengthen our professional practice and ensures continuous improvement.

 Our OSHC program was assessed by the Department of Education and Training in October 2015 and in May 2020 and we can proudly say that we achieved ‘Exceeding’ in our overall rating in both assessments.